-Never try to disassemble or oil any part of the compact disc player.
-Do not insert anything except a compact disc into the slot.
+- #Do not stack up two discs for insertion, or it will cause damage the compact disc player.
+Insert only one compact disc into slot at a time. - % Never try to disassemble or oil any part of the compact disc player.
+Do not insert anything other than compact discs into the slot.